-Looking for a new job can quickly become a full-time job.
+Looking for a new job can quickly become a full-time job but understanding how to get the most from a recruitment agency can save you a massive amount of time.
 That’s why the savviest job hunters make finding a quality recruitment consultant a priority when embarking on a job search.
 However, if you’ve never used one before, working with a recruitment consultant can seem intimidating.
-That’s why we wrote this handy guide; to give a few insider tips on how successful people get the most from working with a recruitment agency.
+This handy guide offers a few insider tips on how successful people get the most from working with a recruitment agency.

 How Successful People Find Jobs Quickly Using an Agency